uc-cdis/gen3-helm/docs/otel-logs-and-traces.md

 Metrics. `common.grafanaAnnotations` already puts `prometheus.io/scrape` and `prometheus.io/path`
 on every Gen3 pod, `global.metricsEnabled` defaults to true, and Alloy's `annotation_autodiscovery_pods` relabel already resolves those to `podIP:<containerPort>/metrics`.
 A service only has to serve the endpoint.
+That covers what a service publishes about itself; what the container consumes is a separate scrape, in the cAdvisor bullet above.